 Some excellent examples of video game electronica to aid concentration are Disasterpeace’s warm, wide, fuzzy FEZ score (YouTube; Spotify); the mellow Monument Valley albums (YouTube; Spotify); and Darren Korb’s trip-hoppy Transistor score (YouTube; Spotify).

 For something more ambient and soundscape-y, in 2015 Laced Records released the Noct soundtrack by Nine Inch Nails and Guns’N’Roses long-term collaborator Robin Finck and dark ambient artist, Wordclock (Spotify):

 Video game composers as a group are constantly striving to create music that helps people focus better on what they’re doing.
 That’s not all game music is good for and that’s not it can be, but it is why you get round-ups of ‘work background’ game music from major gaming websites like Vice’s Waypoint and IGN.
 It’s pretty simple: a lot of game music sits brilliantly as background music to work and other activities because that’s what it was initially conceived to do by clever composers and audio programmers.

 There’s also the fact that video game music fans—one assumes also avid gamers—have a higher tolerance for repeated musical material than non-gamers, conditioned by years of playing score attack/arcade games, puzzlers, grindy RPGs, fighting and sports games and so on.

 We love video game music, even if we’re happy to have it play second fiddle to other things.

-Check out the first part in this blog series: Why we ♥ video game music: Nostalgia
+Check out the other parts in this blog series:

 Don’t forget to say hi: